 - Buy and bring to first lesson a small spiral notebook and pen

-- Schedule an airplane for at least a 3 hour block of time
+- Schedule an airplane for 3 to 4 hour block of time (typical lessons will be shorter 2 – 2.5 hours)

 - Bring cash, checkbook, Venmo, or Quickpay to pay for instructional fees and logbook